sixslime/unnamed-sc-spec/docs/index.md

 #### Near-Impossible Cross-Pack Interference

+* Explicitly defined `load` and `tick` ordering relative to other SC packs.
 * Naming rules for almost everything, ensuring that no two resources interfere.
-* Very clear public/private seperation, making accidental interference extremely unlikely.
+* Very clear public/private seperation (making unintended interactions very unlikely).

-#### Standardized Public Definitions
+#### A Clean Experience
 * Consistent public function documentation and input/output methods.
-* Consistent
+* Consistent and defined configuration options.
+* Safe and automatic uninstallation.
 * Explicitly defined storage data schema and documentation.
-* Ability to define, reference, and document custom NBT types.
+* Rich and explicit definitions for custom NBT types.

-And much more.

 ## Does It Require Any Downloads?
-It would be wrong to omit that SC requires the download of **one datapack**, SlimeCore, for any world that contains SC packs.
-SlimeCore acts as an "orchestrator" for SC packs.
+It would be dishonest to omit that SC requires the download of **SlimeCore**, a single datapack that acts as an orchestrator for any world that contains SC packs.

 Before you leave immediately, please consider the following: